-If you suspect you have toxic mold symptoms or a mycotoxin illness traceable to an exposure to a water damaged building, seek help from an integrative physician who is knowledgeable about the health effects of mold.
+If you suspect you have toxic mold symptoms or a mycotoxin illness traceable to exposure to a water-damaged building, seek help from an integrative physician who is knowledgeable about the health effects of mold.

-There is also a urine test available through RealTime Laboratories that tests for mycotoxins.
-It shows you how many mycotoxins (in parts per billion) are being excreted in the urine, which can provide valuable information about mold exposure.
-This test is available through some integrative medicine specialists.
-However, it is very expensive—costing close to $700 so you want to keep that in mind.
+There are also urine tests available through RealTime Laboratories, The Great Plains Laboratory, and Vibrant America that test for mycotoxins.
+These tests show you levels of mycotoxins that are being excreted in the urine, which can provide valuable information about mold exposure.
+These tests are available through some integrative medicine specialists.
+They range in cost from $300-$400 per urine analysis.

-The Good News Is That the Health Effects of Mold Are Treatable
+The Good News Is the Health Effects of Mold Are Treatable

 Once you determine mold is making you ill, there are many treatments to remedy the situation.
 First and foremost, the source of the mold must be eliminated.
 Consider hiring a professional remediation crew so you don’t risk exposing yourself to more mold spores and mycotoxins.
 Remediation can be an expensive process, so make sure you get quotes from a variety of mold remediation companies.